 Hands-on Content Strategy WorkshopWorkshop

-Conxa Rodà, Universitat Oberta de Catalunya & Museu Nacional d'Art de Catalunya, Barcelona, Spain
+Conxa Rodà, Universitat Oberta de Catalunya (UOC) & Museu Nacional d'Art de Catalunya (MNAC), Barcelona, Spain

 Quality content is our best asset and content strategy is the best glue to connect our museums with the widest audience possible.
 But is the importance of content strategy well understood by those who work in the museums?
 How can content strategy help us better serve our audiences and help us fulfil our mission?